Savvy Tips Guru

 6. 温水 (Warm Water)

 The “温水” button, meaning “warm water,” adjusts the temperature of the water used in the spray functions.
 This is especially useful during colder seasons, providing a warm, soothing cleaning experience.
-By setting your preferred water temperature, you can ensure maximum comfort every time you use the toilet.

 7. 乾燥 (Dry)